 It's important to be honest about the layered fee structure: every layer was added to solve a real problem at some point in programmatic's history.
 DSPs exist because real-time auctions need bidding technology.
 Verification exists because fraud was destroying campaigns.
 SSPs exist because publishers need help selling inventory across a fragmented web.

 But over fifteen years, the layers compounded.
 New vendors got added without old ones being removed.
 Each layer optimized for itself rather than for the advertiser.
-The result is the system the ANA documented: a structure where the original goal — reaching real humans with real ads — gets less than half the original budget.
+The result is the system ISBA/PwC measured: a structure where only about 51 cents of each dollar reaches publishers.

 The simpler model.